maddieemihle/deep-learning-challenge/README.md

         - Used Hyperparameter Tuning to optimize the number of neurons, dropout rates, and learning rate.
 Despite systematic tuning, the accuracy remained the same as the third attempt.

 **Question 3: What steps did you take in your attempts to increase model performance?**
-* Various steps were taken and adjustments were made to attempt to increase models performance.
+* Various steps were taken and adjustments were made to attempt to increase the model’s performance.
 They are listed as follows:
     * Data Preprocessing:
         - Combined rare categories in `APPLICATION_TYPE` and `CLASSIFICATION` into an "Other" category.
         - Dropped additional columns (`STATUS`, `SPECIAL_CONSIDERATIONS`) to remove irrelevant or low-variance features.